PrashamTrivedi/MongoObsidianNotes/PSTT/Mongod.md

 Profiler is used to measure db performances.
 Most of the time logs don't reveal whole story.
 Profilers are enabled at database level so profiling can be done separately.

-When enabled, profiler restores data for all operations of given db and creates a new collection called `system.profile`.
+When enabled, profiler writes data for all operations of given db and creates a new collection called `system.profile`.
 This operation will do profiling and hold data on CRUD operations, Admin Operations and Config Options.
 This profiler is a capped collection, the capping is 10MB max. ^systemProfileCollection

 Three settings values.